Nice to meet you.

 What I like about vFairs:

-• The booths, the auditorium, the networking spaces, everything had a professional, immersive vibe that our attendees loved.
+• The booths, the auditorium, the networking spaces, everything seems to have a professional, immersive vibe that I am sure attendees would love.

 What G2 users like about vFairs: